-No ATP Tour or ATP Challenger Tour tournament shall violate any provision of ATP's rules and regulations.
-Unless otherwise specified, a violation of this section shall subject the tournament to a fine up to \$100,000.
+No ATP Tour or ATP Challenger Tour tournament shall violate any provision of ATP's rules, regulations, or conditions of approval.
+Unless otherwise specified, a violation of this section shall subject the tournament to a fine specified in the table below ("Tournament Standards Violations Fines Table").